ernest-alilovic/neighbourhood-map-ljubljana/README.md

 3. the app should open automatically in your browser (if it doesn't, open `localhost:3000` in your browser)

 ## How the App Works
-Once the app is up and running, a map should be displayed along with a sidebar containing a list of Ljubljana's top venues, accoridng to Foursquare.
-Markers showing the location of each venue are displayed on the map.
+Once the app is up and running, a map should be displayed along with a sidebar containing a list of Ljubljana's top venues, according to Foursquare.
+Markers showing the location of each venue are also displayed on the map.
 When you click on a marker, a pop-up appears, containing a short description of the venue and its address.
 To search for a specific venue, simply type in part of any venue's name and it will filter out all irrelevant locations.
-Clicking buttons next to each location listing will also make the venue's pop-up appear.
+Clicking the button next to each location listing will also make the venue's pop-up appear.
 Enjoy!

 ## Dependencies
 * The map is provided by [Mapbox-GL-JS API](https://www.mapbox.com/mapbox-gl-js/api)